a Step by Step Guide to Growing Fine Natural Hair

 VI.
 Styling Fine Natural Hair

-* Utilize low manipulation hair styling aka easy styles like the wash and go or chunky twist out but stretch your curls out if doing a wash and go.
-This will reduce tangles.
+* Utilize low manipulation hair styling aka easy styles like braid outs, the wash and go or chunky twist outs.
+If doing a wash and go, stretch your curls out to reduce tangling.
+And, keep your wash and go styles to a minimum.
+Rewash your hair after 4-5 days of a wash and go to prevent excess tangling

 * Minimize how often you do styles that cause your hair to shrink up.